isabella232/media-analytics.en-1/help/media-collection-api/mc-api-timelines/mc-api-timeline-1.md

 >[!NOTE]
 >
 >Subsequent ads in the timeline will skip showing the series of one-second pings
->in the interest of readability...
+>in the interest of brevity...

 **Sample request body**